MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2025.md

 ### Enable CLR strict security

-   Optional.
+   [Optional].
 Use the following script to enable CLR strict security.

    ```
    -- Do this only for SQL server version 2017 and more